JHodgkins/MSP4-MovieBox/README.md

 - Build trust with its users so recommendations help grow the e-commerce stores visits as a useful supplier of DVD and Blue-Ray media.

 ### Target audience
+- The e-commerce store will be able to be usable by all ages.
+- Those looking for an e-commerce store offering a selection of new and used DVD and Blue-Ray movies.
+- Movie enthusiasts who want to discover information about a movie whilst also being able to purchase from a reputable online store.
+- Charities or small establishments wising to make contact and sell through the store.